alextemn/crypto-api-data/README.md

 ## 🚨 Note on Model Performance

 While the model achieves **extremely high accuracy**, this may indicate **data leakage**, class imbalance, or feature contamination.
-It is most likely that we see this perfomance from class imbalence due to the high volume of price decreases, as seen in our distribution bar chart.
+It is most likely that we see this perfomance from class imbalence due to the high volume of multi_target equalling zero, as seen in our distribution bar chart.

 ---